 Light, refreshing, crunchy and easy-to-make salad (or dinner), anyone?
 When I first found this cold Asian noodle salad recipe (with homemade peanut sauce salad dressing, of all things!), it was love at first sight.
 After I've finally made it and have been eating it for 3 days in a row now, I am head over heels!

-This recipe is both vegetarian and vegan: crunchy veggies, soft noodles, very flavorful Asian-inspired dressing – so yummy, you wouldn’t be able to stop eating it!
-Perfect for lunch, dinner, or snack!
+This recipe is both vegetarian and vegan: crunchy veggies, soft noodles, very flavorful Asian-inspired dressing - so yummy, you wouldn't be able to stop eating it!
+This Asian noodle salad is perfect for lunch, dinner, or snack!